-The Nevada APEX Accelerator, a former Procurement Technical Assistance Center (PTAC), is now under the APEX Accelerators program.
+The Nevada APEX Accelerator is now under the APEX Accelerators program.
 Please note that APEX is not an acronym.
 This APEX Accelerator is funded in part through a cooperative agreement with the Department of Defense.

 As part of an overall strategy, the U.S. Department of Defense (DoD or Department) rebranded the former Procurement Technical Assistance Program into the APEX Accelerators program in 2022 and elevated the program within the DoD to the Pentagon level under the DoD Office of Small Business Programs (OSBP), where the Department and beyond embraces equity and inclusion.